 Reflective collars are either made out of reflective material or have a reflective strip.
 If your cat is outside on a night, the reflective collar will glow when it is exposed to light (such as car headlights), making it easier for car drivers to see your cat.

-Tags come in various shapes and sizes including plain disks, barrels which contain your cat's information on a slip of paper & fancy tags in different shapes such as love hearts & bones.
-ID tags are cheap & can be obtained from most pet shops or supermarkets, disadvantages are that they can easily be removed/fall off & as such cannot be considered permanent.
+Tags come in various shapes and sizes including plain disks, barrels which contain your cat's information on a slip of paper and fancy tags in different shapes such as love hearts and bones.
+ID tags are cheap and can be obtained from most pet shops or supermarkets, disadvantages are that they can easily be removed/fall off and as such cannot be considered permanent.
 Identification tags should be used in conjunction with a microchip, which is a permanent means of cat identification.
 A small microchip the size of a grain of rice is inserted under the skin by either your veterinarian or an authorised implanter.

 With any type of identification, it is important to keep the information up to date.
-So, if you change phone numbers & or address, make sure you change your cat's ID tag & microchip details with the relevant registrar.
+So, if you change phone numbers and or address, make sure you change your cat's ID tag and microchip details with the relevant registrar.

 The purpose of bells attached to collars is to alert wildlife that your cat is near.
 The usefulness of bells is debated, with many people believing that bells serve little purpose as cats can learn how to move more stealthily, preventing the bell from making a sound.